FAQ, Financial Review Service

 How and When Do I Pay You for the Service?

-After the second Zoom meeting (the post-letter meeting), we will email you the invoice.
-It will come through QuickBooks and will ask for payment via an ACH transfer from any bank account.
+After the second Zoom meeting (the post-letter meeting), Ryan will email you the invoice.
+It will come through QuickBooks and will ask for payment via an ACH transfer from a bank account.

 Do I Keep Paying Fees After the Financial Review is Complete?